AndrVLDZ/crc-bot/README.md

 ## About

-Telegram bot with a currency converter and monitoring of exchange rates for the QIWI payment system.
+Telegram bot with a currency converter and monitoring of exchange rates for the QIWI Wallet.
 Exchange rates are updated every minute through a request to the QIWI API.

 ## What can?